citp/privacy-policy-historical/m/my/myd/mydestination.com.md

-> *The following text is extracted and transformed from the mydestination.com privacy policy that was archived on 2014-06-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140601160617id_/http%3A//www.mydestination.com/corporate/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mydestination.com privacy policy that was archived on 2014-12-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141221095442id_/http%3A//www.mydestination.com/corporate/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy My Destination
+# Privacy Policy My Destination - My Destination

 **Data Protection and Privacy**